eeseesee/Book-Trader/README.md

 ###Project Details###
 Book Trader is a full stack JavaScript application built for the Manage a Book Trading Club Dynamic Web Application Project at Free Code Camp.

-A running version of the app can be found at (insert heroku link here)
+A running version of the app can be found at https://ecc-booktrader.herokuapp.com/

 ###User Stories###
 Fulfills the following user stories: